ranchodeluxe/rancho/README.md

 * a single abstract controller

-* for the JS wrangler who prefers manual-manhandling instead of magic
+* for the JS wrangler who prefers manual-manhandling to magic

 * still in love with jQuery after all these years